microsoft/pxt-arcade/docs/test/skillmap/sparks/sparks1.md

 _prē-(h)i-ˈstȯr-ik_

-: from a time before human records were kept
+: from a time before records were kept

 ---

-This tutorial will help you create your own game, set near prehistoric Mount Carmel in Israel, with the goal of lighting a fire before the wind blows away your sparks.
+This tutorial will help you create your own game, set near prehistoric Mount Carmel in Israel.
+The goal is to light a fire before the wind blows away your sparks.

 ![Campfire Sparks](/static/skillmap/sparks/sparks1.gif "Let's create sparks")